-John Hemmings is an Adjunct Fellow at Pacific Forum CSIS and a doctoral candidate in the International Relations Department at the LSE, where he is working on a thesis on alliance theory, particularly alliance structures and security policy in the Asia Pacific.
+John Hemmings is an Adjunct Fellow at Pacific Forum CSIS and a doctoral candidate in the International Relations Department at the LSE, where he is working on a thesis on strategic hedging, alliance structures and security policy in the Asia Pacific.

 In May 2013, John served as the UK Secretariat at the UK-Japan 21st Century Group’s 30th Annual Conference at Wiston House.
 As of March 2014, he has become a contributor and Committee Member to CSCAP-EU, the EU addition to CSCAP.
 He has given briefings at the DOD, at the Defence Academy of the UK, at the Foreign and Commonwealth Office, and most recently, to the UN Commission of Inquiry on Human Rights in the DPRK.

 John holds an MA in International Peace and Security from King’s College, London and a BA in Philosophy and the History of Ideas from Cardiff University.
 He has lived in the US, France, Japan, India and North Africa.
-John has contributed political analysis to CNN, the Observer, the BBC, the Diplomat, the National Interest and is a regular on Monocle 24’s the Globalist and Monocle Daily radio shows.
-He has also published in the Harvard Asia Quarterly, RUSI Journal and International Politics Reviews.
+John has contributed political analysis to CNN, the Observer, the BBC, the Mainichi Shimbun, the Diplomat, the National Interest and is a regular on Monocle 24’s the Globalist and Monocle Daily radio shows.
+He has also published in the Harvard Asia Quarterly, the RUSI Journal and International Politics Reviews.